microsoft/monaco-editor/README.md

 > Q: I see the warning "Could not create web worker".
 What should I do?<br/>
 > A: HTML5 does not allow pages loaded on `file://` to create web workers.
 Please load the editor with a web server on `http://` or `https://` schemes.
 Please also see the cross domain case above.

+> Q: Is the editor supported in mobile browsers or mobile web app frameworks?<br/>
+> A: No.

 ## Dev

 ### Cheat Sheet